 December 3, 12:00 noon MT: BCIA Mentoring Webinar on headaches presented by Inna Khazan, PhD, BCB.
 More information will be posted as it becomes available.

 September 18 - 20: The Biofeedback Society of Texas will hold their 41st Annual Conference in Houston, TX.
-More information to come.
+Treating Head Injuries and Concussions and other topics in psychotherapy ethics and social media will be featured.

 October 12 - 18: ISNR 23rd Annual Conference at the Denver Marriott Tech Center.